Leprestre was born in Paris and trained at the Conservatoire between 1887 and 1890 with the baritone Romain Bussine (1830–1899).

 He made his debut in 1890 as Faust at the Théâtre des Arts in Rouen.

-Leprestre was then hired at the Monnaie.
+Leprestre was then hired by the Monnaie.
 While there, he took part in the world premiere of Jan Blockx's Maître Martin in November 1892.

 He also took part in the local premieres of Werther in January 1893 and L'attaque du moulin (1894).

-Leprestre made his debut at the Opéra-Comique during September 1894
+Leprestre made his debut at the Opéra-Comique in September 1894

-Leprestre sang at the Opéra-Comique for four seasons singing
+Leprestre stayed at the Opéra-Comique for four seasons singing

 Leprestre sang in the Opéra-Comique premiere of Ninon de Lenclos by Edmond Missa (1895 and a fiasco for the composer).
 In 1897,